nganesh197/nganesh197.github.io/README.txt

+Niraj Ganesh's Website

+Hello!
+This website showcases all that I have done and offers a glimpse on what I am doing next.
+I built this website using a template from HTML5 UP but the site's content and pictures are my own.
+Please enjoy and let know if you have any comments or concerns!

+Credits:
+	Base Website Template:
 		Forty by HTML5 UP
-html5up.net | @ajlkn
+		html5up.net
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+		Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) AJ

-This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
-It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
-Hope you dig it!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
 		aj@lkn.io | @ajlkn

-Credits:

 	Demo Images:
 		Unsplash (unsplash.com)